Glimpse: Generalized Locality for Scalable and Robust CT: Experiments

-In this section, we investigate the impact of varying the number of neighboring pixels $K=C^2$, on the {\dlt}'s performance.
-Table~\ref{tab: window size} shows the performance of {\dlt} trained with different numbers of neighboring pixels $K$ on in-distribution and OOD samples.
-The table demonstrates that the reconstruction quality tends to reach a saturation point beyond a certain patch size.
-This observation provides insights into understanding the upper limit of local information crucial for accurate reconstructions.
+In this section, we analyze the significance of contextual information on {\dlt}'s performance by varying the number of neighboring pixels (patch size) $K=C^2$.
+Table~\ref{tab: window size} presents the performance of {\dlt} trained with different patch sizes $K$ on both in-distribution and out-of-distribution (OOD) samples.
+The results demonstrate that {\dlt} with $K = 3 \times 3$ significantly outperforms the model without contextual information ($K=1$).
+Moreover, we see that the reconstruction quality tends to reach a saturation point beyond a certain patch size.
+This observation can inform the optimal choice of context size.